psychcomposite/psychcomposite.github.io/theory/primitives/stable.md

 # Stable (S)

-## Overview
+## Profile

+### Definition

+High top-down-control, leaning towards cognitive stability.

-### Defintion
+### Correlations

+* Slow central COMT activity (e.g. rs4680 A-allele)
-People with high tonic PFC dopamine and hence cogntively stable in terms of insensitivity to phasic spikes of dopamine.
+* High tonic dopamine and corresponding insensitivity to phasic dopamine spikes (prefrontal cortex)

-### Descriptive items
+### Characteristics

-sustained attention to salient thoughts, intentional, hard to let go of things, prolonged and deep focus sessions, performs best without stress, more comfortable doing less, insight "aha" problem solving, experiences ups and downs in life as more intense, may have been labelled HSP and/or OCD, worrier, pain sensitivity, avoids high risk sports
+sustained attention to salient thoughts, intentional, hard to let go of things, prolonged and deep focus sessions, at their best with no stress, more comfortable doing less, insight "aha" problem solving, experiences ups and downs in life as more intense, may have been labelled HSP and/or OCD, worrier, pain sensitivity, avoids high risk sports

-### Biological correlate

-Central COMT activity, rs4680

 ## In relationship to ...